Questions? If you don’t find the answer below, feel free to contact us. We’d like to help.

 *Note: Unbilled electricity consumption has not been loss-adjusted and may contain estimated data.

 What if some of my consumption isn't appearing in my account history?

-Occasionally there may be communication difficulties between your meter and Hydro Ottawa's meter data collectors.
+Occasionally, there may be communication difficulties between your meter and Hydro Ottawa's meter data collectors.
 Metering data is stored within your meter and may be collected once the connection is re-established.
-If this problem persists, please notify us.
+Contact us if this problem persists.

-Time-of-Use information will only appear if your Hydro Ottawa account is active.
+Time-of-Use information will only appear if your electricity account is active.

 Why am I unable to view my Time-of-Use information after I close my account?

-Once you close your account, you may still view up to two years of your electricity consumption history based on your regular bill intervals.
+Once you close your account, you may still view up to two years of electricity consumption based on your regular bill intervals.
 Time-of-use information is only available for active accounts.